eugeneoei/basic-react-code-snippets/render-giphys-redux-create-async-thunk/README.md

 .
 ```

-Note the use of `unwrap()` after the dispatching `fetchGiphy`.
+Note the use of `unwrap()` after dispatching `fetchGiphy`.
 It is necessary to call `unwrap`...

 > to extract the `payload` of a `fulfilled` action or to throw either the `error` or, if available, `payload` created by `rejectWithValue` from a `rejected` action.

-where the error will be thrown to the `catch` block.
-You can read more about it [here](https://redux-toolkit.js.org/api/createAsyncThunk#unwrapping-result-actions).
+In this case, when `fetchGiphy` action is rejected, the error will be caught within the `catch` block.
+You can read more about `unwrap` [here](https://redux-toolkit.js.org/api/createAsyncThunk#unwrapping-result-actions).

-# Updating `redux` store within `createAsyncThunk`
+# Updating a `slice` of `redux` store within `createAsyncThunk`

-Depending how your `redux` store is structured, you might want to update another slice of your store after the asynchronous API call is completed.
-You can do so within `createAsyncThunk`.
+Depending on how your `redux` store is structured, you might want to update another slice of your store after the asynchronous API call is completed.
+If this is the case, you can do so within `createAsyncThunk`.

 ```js
 export const fetchGiphy = createAsyncThunk(